csuka/ansible_role_percona_xtradb_cluster/README.md

 In this case, the mysql service is restarted per host, with a 10s pause in between.
 This is to prevent all the nodes shutting down at the same time, and losing the cluster.

-If mysql fails to start on one node, the role aborts!
+If mysql fails to start on one node, the role aborts, to maintain the cluster!

-If this restaring mysql after a config change is undesired, set:
+If restarting mysql after a config change is undesired, set:

 ```yaml
 percona_ansible_managed: false